170/llm-hs/README.md

 Type your message and press Enter.
 Type 'exit' or 'quit' to end.
 ```

-The LLM can then reference and describe these tools when responding to your queries.
+The LLM can automatically call these tools when needed to answer your queries.

 ### Notes

 - MCP servers run as child processes and communicate via stdio (JSON-RPC)
 - All MCP servers are automatically stopped when llm-hs exits
 - If an MCP server fails to start, llm-hs will display an error but continue running
-- Currently, the LLM can see and describe tools but cannot directly execute them (this is a safety feature)
+- The LLM can discover available tools and execute them automatically when needed

 ## Development